 By Soyinka I Ogunbusola (posted by Chief Awodele Ifayemi)

-Here we find the author, an African-American science fiction writer, and a member of the American Federation of Astrologers, is one who definitively asserts—not simply who likens Orisha/Ifa relig- ion to KMT astrology--but who asserts that astrology is a part of Orisha/Ifa religion.
-I respectfully dissent from that view as something, regardless of how sincere and helpful she may view her pub- lic contributions on this subject to be, that is unwarranted and probably misrepresents the religion as well.
+In contemporary times, however, we find a recent author, Soyinka I Ogunbusola, an African-Amer- ican science fiction writer, and a member of the American Federation of Astrologers, who is one that definitively asserts—not simply who likens Orisha/Ifa religion to KMT astrology--but who also asserts that astrology is a part of Orisha/Ifa religion.
+I respectfully dissent from that view as something, regardless of how sincere and helpful she may view her public contributions on this subject to be, that is unwarranted and probably misrepresents the religion as well.
 For example, she writes:

 [All comments in parentheses are mine]